Raizedd/minecraft-classic/README.md

 ## Repository has been archived.
 I decided to archive this repository since I haven't touched it since I created the repository and seeing as I am not as interested in minecraft classic as i was before I won't be updating this repository any longer.

+I forgot to mention this before so I decided to update it now and put it here, I do not own the code uploaded to this repository, I simply uploaded it to github pages to make it easier to deploy for myself which also means it needs to be public.
+I do not however remember what the original source was as it was a long time ago.